top of page

 The adjective 'superficial' has its etymological origins in Latin.
 It is derived from the Latin word 'superficialis,' which is a combination of 'super,' meaning 'above' or 'on the surface,' and 'facies,' meaning 'face' or 'surface.'
 Therefore, 'superficial' essentially means 'on the surface' or 'pertaining to the surface.'
 Over time, it evolved to describe things that are shallow, lacking in depth, or concerned primarily with surface appearances rather than deeper qualities or meanings.
 This etymology underscores the idea that 'superficial' refers to the external or surface aspects of something, highlighting its lack of depth or substance.

-Quiz: Find the meaning of the adjective superficial:
+Find the correct meaning of the adjective superficial:

 Try Again!